Tahsinoshin/protect.spl/README.md

 to add more client in the process,

-open makefile and add an command
+open makefile and add an similar extra command line

 To Run the project-WHITEBOARD ,